winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 * While your application is running, as part of your app's data path.

-In the context of the _cloud_, we find it helpful to imagine our applications as software that "take flight" through the cloud.
+In the context of the _cloud_, we find it helpful to imagine our applications as software that "takes flight" through the cloud.
 Hence, we like to call these two part's of the app's lifecycle **preflight** and **inflight**.
 Clever, ha?

 When you look at the cloud ecosystem, you’ll notice that most cloud services